 Make sure your batteries are topped up with distilled water and check each cell with a hydrometer.
 Check the manual to ensure you are charging the battery at a suitable rate for the model, as batteries should never be over-charged.
 They should be secured in their brackets, and the terminals, cables and casing kept clean.
 Regularly grease the terminals and test all the equipment that uses the battery before setting sail.

-At Offshore Supply, we can provide you with a wide range of cleaning products and marine supplies for your vessel, including Unitor marine chemicals which are designed to treat or clean water, fuel, equipment, holds or tanks.
+At Offshore Supply, we can provide you with a wide range of marine cleaning products and marine supplies for your vessel, including Unitor marine chemicals which are designed to treat or clean water, fuel, equipment, holds or tanks.
 All our Unitor products can be purchased from our website and delivered to any UK or European port or agent of your choice.
 Contact us today to find out more.